Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game between the Texas Longhorns (28-8) and the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 based on our computer prediction, with Texas coming out on top.
+Friday's contest between the Texas Longhorns (28-8) and the Xavier Musketeers (27-9) at T-Mobile Center has a projected final score of 77-73 based on our computer prediction, with Texas securing the victory.
 Game time is at 9:45 PM on March 24.

+According to our computer prediction, Xavier is a good bet to cover the spread, which is currently listed at 4.5.
+The two sides are projected to eclipse the 148.5 over/under.

 Texas vs. Xavier Game Info & Odds